emre76/LB-ANALYTICSENG-CASE-STUDY/README.md

 # NOTES

 This ELT-Pipeline is works on GCP
+As packaging tool, Poetry is used.

-This Lichtblick c ase-study implementation hat 2 parts:
+This Lichtblick case-study implementation has 2 parts:

 ### INGESTION
 This python program is a in Click implemented CLI-Application, that takes  a monthly table batch and saves it in the GCS in a partitioned way.
 The VSCode Debugger calls can be seen under ".vscode" folder.